GrailPay/api-reference-app/readme.md

     ```
     python grailpay.py transaction:fetch {transaction_uuid}
     ```
-   Replace {transaction_uuid} with the uuid of the transaction created in the previous step to see the details of the transaction.
+   * Replace {transaction_uuid} with the uuid of the transaction created in the previous step to see the details of the transaction.

-5. Observers the webhook notifications.
+5. Observe the webhook notifications.

-    Check the log of your webhook url to see the transaction event notifications.
+    * Check the log of your webhook url to see the transaction event notifications.

-    You can read about the events here: [GrailPay Webhooks](https://docs.grailpay.com/docs/webhooks)
+    * You can read about the events here: [GrailPay Webhooks](https://docs.grailpay.com/docs/webhooks)